-2.2 Try Using a Reticulum-based Program
+2.1 Try Using a Reticulum-based Program

-If you simply want to try using a program built with Reticulum, a few different programs exist that allow basic communication and a range of other useful functions, even over extremely low-bandwidth Reticulum networks.
+If you simply want to try using a program built with Reticulum, a few different programs exist that allow basic communication and a range of other useful functions over even extremely low-bandwidth Reticulum networks.

 These programs will let you get a feel for how Reticulum works.
-They have been designed to run well over networks based on LoRa or packet radio, but can also be used over fast links, such as local WiFi, wired Ethernet, the Internet, or any combination.
+They have been designed to run well over networks based on LoRa or packet radio, but can also be used completely over local WiFi, wired Ethernet, the Internet, or any combination.